-GovReady-Q is multi-tenant.
-The siteapp data model represents users who are uniquely associated with an organization and have membership in different organization projects.
+The siteapp data model represents users who have membership in different projects.
 Users must be invited to projects.
+Projects belong to organizations.

 Access control is based on organization and projects.
 Information cannot be shared across organizations and only limited information can be shared across projects within an organization.